KarlFarrugia/Interview.TMDB/COMMENTS.md

 Further consolidate routes <br />
 Create a centralised caching mechanism to cache requests from different users <br />
+Put the current active navbar link in a different colour <br />

 ## Known Issues